2024 Intuit Financial Literacy Survey

 The taboo of talking about money

 Similar trends are evident among women small business owners and decision-makers.
 Although 90% of women entrepreneurs chat about money with close friends and family at least a few times a year, almost 1 in 4 fear being judged based on their financial acumen (23%).
 While the majority of small business owners are comfortable discussing money in social settings (56%), women are notably less at ease.
 One in 2 women entrepreneurs are open to these conversations (51%), compared to 3 in 5 men (63%).
-This discomfort is striking: more than 1 in 10 women entrepreneurs (15%) confess they find it easier to talk about their sex lives than finances.
+Despite half of women entrepreneurs responding they’re comfortable discussing money, discomfort persists.
+More than 1 in 10 (15%) confess they find it easier to talk about their sex lives than finances.

 Today's money 101 is a mix of school and social media

 When it comes to financial know-how, 7 in 10 consumers report receiving some finance education during school (71%).
 Gen Z is pushing progress forward with a significantly higher 82% saying they learned some money smarts during their formal education.
-Despite some advancement, women are still less likely than men to report receiving financial education in school (68% vs. 73%).
+Despite some advancement, less women reported receiving financial education in school compared to men (68% vs. 73%).

-But even with formal education, it’s clear that hands-on experience is king.
-On average, most Gen Z respondents’ biggest financial lessons came from their families and friends (29%), with a quarter being self-taught (26%).
+But even with formal education, it's clear that hands-on experience is king.
+On average, most Gen Z respondents’ biggest financial lessons came from their parents or family members (29%), with a quarter being self-taught (26%).
 Similarly, women are hitting the books (and the internet) hard with most of their biggest financial lessons coming from personal research (29%) on average.
-Women are also turning to social media, with 2 in 5 saying apps are a source of financial advice (41%).
+Women are also turning to social media, with 2 in 5 saying social media is a source of financial advice (41%) to manage their personal finances.
 And the platform of choice?
 YouTube, where nearly a quarter of women (24%) are getting their money tips.
-Gen Z is also tuning in with 68% using social media for financial education and 45% favoring YouTube, even as TikTok’s popularity grows.
+Gen Z is also tuning in with 68% using social media for financial education and 45% favoring YouTube, even as TikTok's popularity grows.

 This DIY approach is even more pronounced among women entrepreneurs.
 More than 3 in 4 have taken their financial education into their own hands, saying that self-teaching and personal learning has taught them the most about managing personal and/or business finances (78%), despite 7 in 10 reporting some school-based financial education.
-Yet, the gender gap persists: 80% of male small business owners report receiving financial education during their school years, compared to 71% of women.
+Yet, the gender gap persists: 80% of male small business owners report receiving financial education during their school years, compared to 71% of women small business owners.

 In the face of gender disparities, digital technology may be helping women to bridge the gap.
 Just like their consumer counterparts, women in business are turning to social media for financial insights and advice.
 Nearly half (47%) of women entrepreneurs use social platforms for advice on managing finances with YouTube leading the pack (27%), a sign that the information age is empowering women to take control of their financial futures and level the playing field, one click at a time.